Waldane History, Family Crest & Coats of Arms

 Early Origins of the Waldane family

-Essex at Saffron Walden.
+The surname Waldane was first found in Essex at Saffron Walden.
 "The name Walden is said to be derived from the Saxon words Weald and Den, signifying a woody valley.
 At a latter period the place was called Waldenburgh; and in the reign of Stephen."